karan-ta/life/life.md

 - 04/07/2005 Got first Job , I was very happy
 - 2008 Saw first startup and was blown away
 - 2009 wrote first webapp for making greeting cards
-- 2011 sold 85 copies of a software product
+- 2011 sold 85 copies of a software product at cost of 850 usd
 - 2012 Got Married and found everything unbelievably beautiful
-- 2012 had to close down few products and our baby had to be aborted as he had neural tube defect
+- 05/2013 had to close down few products and our baby had to be aborted as he had neural tube defect
 - 11/2013 Just moved into a new quiet house